Skip to content

 Then run the build command again to check whether setting the CUDACXX environment variable fixed the issue.

-Fix the The CUDA compiler identification is unknown build error
+Fix the The CUDA compiler identification is unknown Build Error

 The solution to this error is the same as the solution to the Failed to detect a default CUDA architecture error.